On Complexity Bounds and Confluence of Parallel Term Rewriting: Term rewriting and innermost runtime complexity

 Many automated techniques have been proposed \cite{Hirokawa08IJCAR,DependencyTuple,HirokawaMoser14,ava:mos:16,naa:fro:bro:fuh:gie:17,LowerBounds,MoserS20} to analyse $\ircR$ and compute bounds on it.
 We build on Dependency Tuples \cite{DependencyTuple}, originally designed to find upper bounds for (sequential) innermost runtime complexity.
-A central idea is to group all function calls by a rewrite rule \emph{together} rather than to separate them\journal{, in contrast to Dependency Pairs} for proving termination \cite{DependencyPairs}.
+A central idea is to group all function calls\footnote{Here we use the term ``function call'' for a subterm $f(t_1,\ldots,t_n)$ with a defined symbol $f$ at its root to capture the corresponding intuition from functional programming.
+In contrast to most standard functional programming languages, in term rewriting it is possible that such a function call can be evaluated in several ways (non-determinism), or not at all, so that $f$ need not describe a (total or even partial) function from terms to terms in the mathematical sense.} by a rewrite rule \emph{together} rather than to separate them\journal{, in contrast to Dependency Pairs} for proving termination \cite{DependencyPairs}.
 We use \emph{sharp terms} to represent these function calls.

 \begin{definition}[Sharp Terms $\SharpTerms$] For every $f \in \DefSyms$, we introduce a fresh symbol $\tup{f}$ of the same arity, called a \emph{sharp symbol}.
 For a term $t = f(t_1,\ldots,t_n)$ with $f \in \DefSyms$, we define $\tup{t} = \tup{f}(t_1,\ldots,t_n)$.
 For all other terms $t$, we define $\tup{t} = t$. $\SharpTerms = \{ \tup{t} \mid t \in \TT(\Signature, \VV), \rt(t) \in \DefSyms \}$ denotes the set of \emph{sharp terms}. \end{definition}